-Beacon Wind is planned for an area of 128,000 acres in federal waters off New England.
-It is located approximately 20 miles south of Massachusetts and 70 miles east of New York.
+Beacon Wind is planned for an area of 128,000 acres in federal waters approximately 60 miles east of Montauk Point and 20 miles south of Nantucket.
 When complete, Beacon Wind will provide reliable, renewable power to over a million households in the Northeast.

 Equinor is pursuing the development of offshore wind projects on the east and west coasts of the United States and is quickly becoming a leader in the country’s growing offshore wind industry.
 Beacon Wind is a key contributor to Equinor’s strategic position in the U.S.